 Bring Your Own Device (BYOD)

-“From 2018, all students from Years 6 to Year 12 will bring their personal laptops and devices from home and use them for educational purposes in the classroom.”—
+“All students from Years 6 to Year 12 will bring their personal laptops and devices from home and use them for educational purposes in the classroom.”—

 BYOD is a term used to describe when students use their own devices to access the College network and information systems, including filtered internet access and the ability to print to College printers.